2023 Best Linguistics & Literature Schools in the Great Lakes Region

 After completing their degree, comparative literature graduates from Michigan State carry an average student debtload of $28,000.

-With a ranking of #10, Ohio State University - Main Campus did quite well on this year’s best schools for linguistics and comparative literature students.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+Ohio State University - Main Campus did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
+It came in at #10 on the list.
+Located in the city of Columbus, Ohio State is a public college with a very large student population.

 Comparative Literature majors at Ohio State take out an average of $22,020 in student loans while working on their egree.